-Where the installation will have heat-sensitive material within these safe installation clearances, heat shields must be employed between the stove and that heat-sensitive material.
-Figure C shows the reduced clearances for different shield options - WALL is any heat-sensitive surface or material (including benches); A is the closest allowed distance from the wall to the rear and right sides; B is from the wall to the left side; and C is from the stove top to any heat-sensitive ceiling above.
+Where the installation will have heat-sensitive material within those safe installation clearances, heat shields must be employed between the stove and that heat-sensitive material.
+Figure C shows the reduced clearances for different shield options - WALL is any heat-sensitive surface or material (including benches); A is the closest allowed distance from the wall to the left, right and rear sides and B is the allowed distance from the stove top to any heat-sensitive ceiling above.